WashU Med School

 Approach

 I started with a content audit and a series of stakeholder conversations to understand what people actually came to the site looking for versus what the site thought it was for.
-From there I rebuilt the navigation taxonomy and page hierarchy from scratch, then built a clean WordPress theme to match.
+From there I rebuilt the navigation taxonomy and page hierarchy from scratch, then built a 100% custom WordPress theme on Roots Sage, using Advanced Custom Fields to give the department full control over content without requiring developer involvement for routine edits.

 The proposal and scope documents for this project are in my files — it was the kind of engagement that required real discovery work before touching a line of code.